Kick Master

 Kick Master (sometimes KickMaster) is an action game developed by KID and published by Taito for the Nintendo Entertainment System in 1992.
-The game has some role-playing game elements, such as leveling up.
+The game has some role-play elements, such as leveling up.

 Gameplay

 Kick Master resembles early games in the Castlevania series.
 Enemies are fought using martial arts kicks and magic spells.
 Defeated enemies drop three items that will either help or hurt the player character Thonolan.
 When Thonolan gains a level, his maximum MP is increased and new moves are learned.

 Plot

-The castle of Lowrel is attacked and burned by the monsters and magic of the powerful witch Belzed (curiously, Western sources such as Nintendo Power described Belzed as a male).
+The castle of Lowrel is attacked and burned by the monsters and magic of the powerful witch Belzed.
 In the attack, the King and the Queen are slain and their only child, Princess Silphee, is kidnapped.
 The king's guards were all killed, except for the knight Macren.
 He and his younger brother, Thonolan, an aspiring martial artist, take off on a long journey to free the princess.
 As the fight against Belzed's minions commences, Macren is mortally wounded by a skeleton.
 With his dying breath, he pleads his brother to use his "great kicking skills" to avenge him.

-There are a total of eight destinations that Thanolan must bravely journey through before confronting and defeating Belzed:
+There are a total of eight destinations that Thonolan must bravely journey through before confronting and defeating Belzed:

-Witches' Forest - A small forest that exists just outside of the Castle Lowel.
-The skeletal forces that attacked the kingdom came from this area and are led by the witch Druilla serving under Belzed.